 - Canyon Creek Lakes and Boulder Creek Lakes

-My new book Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions has the following 11 destinations, and all of them can be short backpacking trips:
+My recent book Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions has the following 11 destinations, and all of them can be short backpacking trips:

 - Long Canyon to Deer Creek Pass